Simple Crock Pot Pork Tenderloin with Vegetables, bathed in a rich tangy gravy. A perfect family meal any day of the week!

 Then load up a 6 quart slow cooker with chopped onions, baby new potatoes, and baby carrots… And the pork tenderloin.

 Whisk together minced garlic, dijon mustard, soy sauce, beef broth, and a surprise ingredient, Musselman’s Apple Butter for a thick zesty sauce with a touch of sweetness.

 I love sneaking apple butter into unexpected places.
 It provided depth and richness, that turned an ordinary recipe into something special.

 Cover the crock pot and let it simmer for several hours.
 You’ll know when it’s done, when the potatoes are fork-tender.

-This Crock Pot Pork Loin with Vegetables recipe is a true crowd-pleaser.
+This Crock Pot Pork Tenderloin with Vegetables recipe is a true crowd-pleaser.
 It’s a sure-bet with the most stark meat-and-potato eaters, and fills the kitchen with a marvelous aroma that wafts over you as you walk in the door after a long day.